 In the natural person, we include accounts belonging to humans.
-It consists of debitor A/c, Creditor A/c, proprietor A/c, proprietor’s capital A/c, and proprietors’ drawing.
+It consists of debtor A/c, Creditor A/c, proprietor A/c, proprietor’s capital A/c, and proprietors’ drawing.

 The artificial person is not a human but legally works like a human.
 It possesses a separate entity in the eyes of the law.
-The families, partnership firms, the co-operative societies, associations of persons, companies, municipal corporations, hospitals, and government bodies all are artificial persons under the eyes of the law.
+Families, partnership firms, cooperative societies, associations of persons, companies, municipal corporations, hospitals, and government bodies are all artificial persons under the eyes of the law.

 These accounts represent the account of a person.
 This person may be natural or artificial.
 Thus the outstanding, pre-paid, accrued, Wages Outstanding A/c, Prepaid Rent A/c, Accrued Interest A/c, and Unearned Commission A/c come under this category.

 Those accounts are not included in a personal account.
 The accounts are other than the personal account.
 It consists of two categories: